nklnkl/csc226-cms-api/doc/api/account/retrieve.md

   - body (json string)
     - none
 - code: 410
-  - description: an account was found, but can not be given
+  - description: an account was found, but can not be given due to status
   - body (json string)
     - none
 - code: 500